uwetom/animation_worksheets/animation_basics_ball.md

 ### Another keyframe

-- Now move the playhead on the time slider to frame 15
+- Click on frame 15 on the time slider.

 ![](images/15.PNG)